Prospective business owners

 recognized in Idaho including C, S, Non-profit, and Professional Service

-- Must hold annual meetings,
+- Must hold annual

-meetings, and file reports of their activities.
+meetings, keep minutes of meetings, and file reports of activities.

 - Is dissolved by a vote

 of the shareholders, by court order, or administratively dissolved for